oméga 3 bienfaits santé

 Regular consumption of the foods on this list is recommended to increase your daily intake of omega-3s:

-1. Nuts: a small handful of walnuts (around 30g) provides between 2000 and 2500mg of omega 3enough to meet all recommended daily requirements.
+1. Walnuts: a small handful of walnuts (around 30g) provides between 2000 and 2500mg of omega 3enough to meet all recommended daily requirements.

 2. Hazelnuts: a 100g portion provides 50-60mg of omega 3.